A Tale of Two Cities

 Things Known for Certain

-Rather than using our precious time in vain attempts to discover the things that we know only in part, most of which is concerning the history and fate of Satan’s kingdom, we are much better off focusing on the things that we do know for certain.
+Rather than using our precious time in vain attempts to discover the things that we know only in part, we are much better off focusing on the things that we do know for certain.

 Peter has given us a list of things that we know for certain will guarantee our citizenship in God’s Kingdom, “…for if ye do these things, ye shall never fall: For so an entrance shall be ministered unto you abundantly into the everlasting kingdom of our Lord and Saviour Jesus Christ.”
 (II Peter 1:10-11).